 - At least two letters of recommendation from persons familiar with the applicant’s scholarship.

-- International students must meet the minimum department requirements for English proficiency: completion of a baccalaureate or higher degree within the last 2 years from an institution where English is the sole language of instruction with a minimum of 2 years attendance; a minimum TOEFL score of 79 overall with a minimum score of 23 on the Speaking portion; a minimum IELTS score of 6.5 overall with a minimum score of 7.0 on the Speaking portion; or a minimum CAE score of C1 overall with a minimum of 185 on the Speaking portion.
+- International students must meet the minimum department requirements for English proficiency: completion of a baccalaureate or higher degree within the last two years from an institution where English is the sole language of instruction with a minimum of two years attendance; a minimum TOEFL score of 79 overall with a minimum score of 23 on the Speaking portion; a minimum IELTS score of 6.5 overall with a minimum score of 7.0 on the Speaking portion; or a minimum CAE score of C1 overall with a minimum of 185 on the Speaking portion.

 Credits and Courses